HugoPhibbs/SmartObjectLibrary/specs.md

   * As for certificates, I don't think that there is anything
 * Performance Specifications:
   * Attributes: Operational Parameters, Efficiency Ratings, Durability Metrics.
+  * This seems largely dependent on the specific product at hand.
+E.g. for HVAC systems, every sub-part of this has its own efficiency metrics, see [here](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/ifchvacdomain/content.html).
+  * There is also the idea of *Performance History*, although I'm not all that sure how it fits into things.
+See [IfcPerformanceHistory](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcPerformanceHistory.htm)
 * Lifecycle Information:
   * Attributes: Manufacturing Date, Warranty Period, Expected Lifespan, End-of-Life Disposal Guidelines.
   * Don't think there are any Psets on end of life information.